virmon/reactnd-myreads/README.md

 # MyReads Project

 MyReads Project is a **book tracking app** that lets users categorize their own bookshelf.
-Users may categorize the books to _currently reading_, _want to read_, and _read_.
+Users may search on books and categorize them by _currently reading_, _want to read_, and _read_.
 This project is one of the requirements in React Nanodegree Program.

 ## Getting Started
 * Download or `git clone https://github.com/virmon/reactnd-myreads.git`